What is a Policy Violation Event?

 How do I set up alerts for policy violations?

-Configure Intercept to send violation events to a webhook endpoint.
+Configure PolicyLayer to send violation events to a webhook endpoint.
 Point the webhook at your alerting platform (Slack, PagerDuty, Opsgenie) or a custom handler.
 You can filter by severity, server, tool, or rule to avoid alert fatigue from low-risk violations.

 Are all policy violations equally serious?

 No. An agent hitting a rate limit is different from an agent attempting to delete production data.
-Intercept supports configurable severity levels per rule, allowing you to route critical violations to incident response while logging informational violations for later review.
+PolicyLayer supports configurable severity levels per rule, allowing you to route critical violations to incident response while logging informational violations for later review.

 What should I do when a violation is a false positive?